umasreeram/fraud-detection-page.github.io/README.md

 XGBoost is a gradient boosted decision tree algorithm designed for speed and robust performance, that is known for exceptional performance in binary classification problems with a severe class imbalance.

-Similar to other methods discussed above, XGBoost is a collection of decision trees with a customizable objective function.
+Similar to other methods discussed above, XGBoost is a collection of decision trees, build sequentially to minimize the specified objective function using gradient descent.
 The objective function consist of a loss function and regularization term that controls predictive power and simplicity of the model respectively.
-In each iteration, gradient descent is used to optimize the objective value.
 A major difference that differentiates XGBoost from random forest is that XGBoost can handle missing values in the data.
 In each split, the model evalutes the maximum gain of allocating all data points with missing value to the left subnode versus that of the right subnode, hence assign a direction for all missing values.
 This atttribute brings about more convenience, as users can set up a model without imputating values or giving up model features to handle missing data.
 However, in practice, imputing data may improve performance of the model, especially when the quality of the dataset is low.

 To accelerate our model training and evaluation process, we employed a few tactics:
 - **Using a histogram based algorthim for splitting**